 What is the average rent in Exeter?
-It would cost around £110-200/week to rent a one-bedroom in Exeter, in the city centre.
-You have to pay £130-1000/week for an equivalent apartment in London, and £150-100/week in Manchester.
+It would cost around £520 per month to rent a one-bedroom in Exeter, in the city centre.
 You can save a lot by making recommendations outside the city Centre, as the city is connected from the outside through different routes.
-The average Exeter cost of living to rent a room outside the city Centre is £80-150/week.
-Many international students chose to stay inside the campus in the first year of their college but often shift to off-campus accommodation to reduce their average rent in Exeter.
+The average Exeter cost of living to rent a room on campus is £600 per month.
+Many international students chose to stay inside the campus in the first year of their college but often shift to off-campus student accommodation in Exeter to reduce their average rent in Exeter.

 Essential Services Charge

-The majority of the University of Exeter’s students will live in private accommodation in and around Exeter.
+The majority of the University of Exeter’s students will live in private accommodations in and around Exeter.
 If you plan to live off-campus or in private/shared accommodation, you would need to consider the cost of utilities, such as gas, water, and electricity while calculating Exeter living costs.
-However, the budget should be £100 to £250 to cover the cost of living in Exeter for students of these services per week.
+However, the budget should be £1,252 per month if you include all the above-mentioned costs.

 The internet also comes in Essential Services nowadays making it an essential part of the living costs in Exeter UK.
 For job hunting, looking for accommodation, and making phone calls to keep in touch with relatives and friends back home, you’ll be using the internet.
 Internet cafes charge £ 1 an hour.
 Most coffee shops and bars even offer free wifi if you have your device.
 Also, you could pick from many distinct cellular and internet networks to get the lowest price, including EE, O2, and Vodafone for mobile sim cards, and TalkTalk, TPG, and BT-Fibre 2 for the internet.
 The average monthly cost of the internet is £30.90.